OrbitX-Space/DestroyerX/README.md

 ## How to fix your PC:

 **Since there is nooooo way you are getting your data back**, you may need to install a **fresh copy of Windows** into your PC.
-→ Another way to try this tool is to use it in a **VirtualMachine**.

 ## Screenshots: